 Lastly, if you update your will or add a codicil, get rid of the old one and replace it with the newer version to avoid any confusion.

-Leaving the original will with an estate planning attorney. is one of the most practical options, especially if you continue to work with them.
+If you continue to work with an estate planning attorney, then letting then keep a copy of the will is one of the most practical options.
 They may charge you a nominal fee.
 Keep in mind that if an attorney closes his offices or the executor moves out of town, you’ll need to retrieve your will and find a new place to store it.

 You might be able to file your will with the county clerk at your local courthouse for a fee, though it’s not always necessary.
 The advantage of storing your will this way is that when you die, probate may happen more quickly since your will is already on record.
 If you move out of the area, don’t forget to take your will.

 Online document storage has also become popular in recent years and specific cloud services exist explicitly for safekeeping documents like wills or a trust document.
 While convenient, you should only store your will digitally as a back up, since some state probate courts still require the original signed document.
-You may have to pay monthly for certain cloud storage services, and keep in mind that documents backed up locally on your harddrive can be lost in the event that your computer is stolen.
-(When you create a will using the Policygenius app, you can get both a digital and paper copy for just $120.)
+You may have to pay monthly for certain cloud storage services, and keep in mind that documents backed up locally on your hard drive can be lost in the event that your computer is stolen.

 Some people may be inclined to store their will in a safe deposit box, which is often rented at a bank, but this isn’t always the best idea.
 There is still a risk of losing your items, especially if the bank from which you rent the box closes or merges.
 The contents of safe deposit boxes are not protected by any federal law.